computernerdzach/twitterLiker/README.md

 # TwitterLiker
+### V1.1:
-TwitterLiker is a bot that likes tweets based on hashtags, and randomly follows some of the authors of those tweets.
+* TwitterLiker is a bot that likes tweets based on hashtags, and randomly follows some of the authors of those tweets.
+### V1.2:
+* TwitterLiker now likes about 50% of the tweets it finds, follows about 5% of the authors of tweets it likes, and for each tweet has a 0.1% chance of randomly publishing an icebreaker tweet, complete with hashtags.

 ## Setup